BetterTheWorld/feed-challenge-api/README.md

 We'd LOVE for you to write tests!!
 We also value code which is clean, consistent, and easily understandable.

+Once you are done, we can review your code together.
+Be prepared to explain why you chose to write it the way you did.

 ## Ruby on Rails Challenge

 Fork/Clone https://github.com/BetterTheWorld/feed-challenge-rails and implement the `/feed` endpoint.
 The goal is to render JSON for the activities which you will pull from the API.
 There are 2 types of activities: `shared` and `posted`... for the different activities, you will need to pull the related data using the additional endpoints provided below.
 The `object` field contains a string with the ID needed to pull.